Pranav9594/CampHub/README.md

-# CampHub
+# College Storage

-A clean and responsive **college file storage web application** built with **Flask, SQLite, HTML, CSS, and JavaScript**.
+A clean, responsive **college file storage web application** built with **Flask, Supabase, HTML, CSS, and JavaScript**.

-College Storage allows students to upload, organize, search, download, and manage academic files from a simple dashboard.
+College Storage provides students with a simple platform to upload, organize, search, download, and manage their academic files in one place.

 ## ✨ Features

 * 📁 Upload academic files
-* 📄 Supports **PDF, DOCX, PPT, PPTX, and image files**
+* 📄 Supports:

+  * PDF
+  * DOCX
+  * PPT
+  * PPTX
+  * Images
 * 🎓 Organize files by:

   * Semester